zarf-dev/proposals/0051-v1beta1-schema/README.md

 below is for the real nitty-gritty.
 -->

-In order for this schema to be applied, users must set `apiVersion` to `v1beta1`.
+Zarf will determine the schema of the package definition using the `apiVersion` flag.
 If `apiVersion` is not set then Zarf will assume it is a v1alpha1 package.
 Users will be able to automatically upgrade their package to the v1beta1 schema by running `zarf dev convert`.

 The v1beta1 schema will rename, restructure, and remove several fields.